Episode S1E29. The Chuck Taylor Interview.

 You’ve got to invest in the youth if you want the game to progress – Elite League take note!

-Unfortunately the new Barons chairman didn’t share Chuck’s vision and wasn’t keen on the idea, so in the summer of 1985, Chuck cleared out his locker, packed his kit bag and with the backing of good friend Gary Newbon and the late Dave Ismay, became player/director for the brand new Telford Tigers ice hockey team.
+Consequently the new Barons chairman didn’t share Chuck’s vision and wasn’t keen on the idea.
+So in the summer of 1985, Chuck cleared out his locker, packed his kit bag and with the backing of good friend Gary Newbon and the late Dave Ismay, became player/director for the brand new Telford Tigers ice hockey team.

 The Tigers entered the British Hockey League First Division, finishing a respectable third in their inaugural season.